data-apis/array-api/spec/API_specification/elementwise_functions.md

 Calculates an implementation-dependent approximation to `exp(x)-1`, having domain `[-infinity, +infinity]` and codomain `[-1, +infinity]`, for each element `x_i` of the input array `x`.

+_Note: the purpose of this API, which is particularly useful in financial applications, is to calculate `exp(x)-1.0` more accurately when `x` is close to zero.
+Accordingly, conforming implementations should avoid implementing this API as simply `exp(x)-1.0`.
+See FDLIBM, or some other IEEE 754-2019 compliant mathematical library, for a potential reference implementation._

 -   If `x_i` is `NaN`, the result is `NaN`.
 -   If `x_i` is `+0`, the result is `+0`.
 -   If `x_i` is `-0`, the result is `-0`.